 Yes!
 Key limes are about one and a half inches wide and have less juice than Persian Limes.
 I got 2 tablespoons of juice from 5 key limes.
 One Persian Lime yields 2 tablespoons of juice.

 Try Robert is Here produce market in Homestead.
-You can feed the animals and enjoy fresh milkshakes and smoothies too!
+You can feed the animals and enjoy fresh milk shakes and smoothies too!
 There are several farmers' markets on Overseas Highway, between Key Largo and Key West.
-You can try the Florida Keys Farmers Market in Islamorada on Sundays or the Key West Artisan Market every Sunday in Key West.
+You can try the Islamorada Farmers' Market in Islamorada on Sundays or the Key West Artisan Markets.

 "📖 Recipe"